 The student will perform routine clinical tests on biological fluids, maintain quality assurance records, and practice troubleshooting laboratory test and instrument problems.
-Three hours lab per week.
-Successful completion of this course with "C" or better is required for graduation.
+Successful completion of this course with a "C" or better is required for graduation.
+Prerequisite(s): MLAB 1105, MLAB 2220 concurrently.
+Restriction(s): Medical Laboratory Technology majors only